The-Lab-at-OPM/hiring/README.md

 We are excited to be hiring for a range of design roles as part of our Human Innovation Fellowship program!
 Our application period is X - X.

-Explore our open positions:

-- title and link here
-- title and link here
-- title and link here
-- title and link here

-About the Human Innovation Fellowships:
+### About the Human Innovation Fellowships:

 The fellowships are temporary, starting at 18 months, with a potential for up to 4 total years.
 They are based in DC and NYC, possibly San Francisco, and are either GS 13 or 14.
 (In DC, GS 13 starts at $99,172.
 GS 14 starts at $117,191.
 In New York, GS 13 starts at $102,040.
 GS 14 starts at $120,580.
 Learn about the [general schedule classifcation and pay](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).)

 All federal employees must be U.S. Citizens.
 Current federal employees are not eligible for Lab fellowships.
 The fellowship requires a minimum of 5 years of relevant professional experience.

+### Explore our open positions:

+- title and link here
+- title and link here
+- title and link here
+- title and link here

-How to learn more about the federal hiring process and apply:
+### How to learn more about the federal hiring process and apply:

+- Attend one of our informational webinars on X or X
 - Learn about how to write a [federal resume](https://www.usajobs.gov/Help/faq/application/documents/resume/what-to-include/)
 - Explore the [USAJOBS Help Center(]https://www.usajobs.gov/Help/) for info on many aspects of federal employment, including hiring and working in government